 408 – Request Timeout – The server was timed out waiting for the request.
 The request was not produced by the client within the time frame the server was prepared to wait for.

-410 – Gone – Means that the resource requested is no longer available and will not be available again.
+410 – Gone – This means that the resource requested is no longer available and will not be available again.
 This status code should be used when a resource has been removed intentionally to purge it.
 This code is very helpful to indicate search engines to remove an indexed URI.

 413 – Payload Too Large – The request is too large than the server can interpret or process.
-This status code can be used to prevent huge POST request.
+This status code can be used to prevent huge POST requests.

-Other 4xx response codes which are rare and we do not need to deal with these codes many times in regular development process.
+Other 4xx response codes are rare and we do not need to deal with these codes many times in the regular development process.

 402 – Payment Required